dominixz/PoEUnFreeze/README.md

 ## Is this Allowed?

 The tool does not interact with the game client in any way that's not allowed.
 It reads from the client.txt file, which is explicitly allowed by GGG.
-Other than that, all it does is modify the process affinity exactly as if you were using the task manager.
+Other than that, all it does is modify the process affinity/priority exactly as if you were using the task manager.
 This means it should be completely fine to use.